TRWither/acrix-os/README.md

 # The Acrix Operating System
 Acrix is an attempt to write a 64-bit operating system in the V programming language.
-It is developped for the [V operating system development series](https://github.com/TRWither/v-os-tutorial).
+It is meant to be an educational OS.
+The source code is commented, so you can easily understand what it does.

 ## Features
-- Framebuffer
+- Drawing to the framebuffer
 - Booting with Limine

 ## Installation